What are the allowable expenses against rental income?

 If you pay any service charges or for any other services in connection with the letting e.g. electricity in common areas, these should be claimed.
 If the property is a furnished holiday letting then it is likely that you will pay for electricity, gas, water, television licence, telephone and other services.

 If you need someone to carry out a regular service for you e.g. cleaning, we recommend that you pay a fixed rate for that service and do not provide any tools or materials so that they can be treated as self-employed.
 However, if for example, you employ a cleaner for one hour a week and provide all the materials, then that person is probably an employee.
-Be aware, that if you do employ an employee, you need to ensure that you comply with Employment Regulations including Working Time Directive National Minimum Wage, Health and Safety and PAYE/NIC.
-The national minimum wage from 1st October 2012 is £6.19 per hour increasing to £6.31 per hour from 1st October 2013 for adults over age 21.
-We advise that you should ask your employee to complete Part 1 of form P46 (www.hmrc.gov.uk/forms/p46.pdf <http://www.hmrc.gov.uk/forms/p46.pdf>).
-Provided that you do not pay more than £109 per week, you have no other employees and your employee marks either certificate A or B, you can retain the form P46 and take no further action.
-If certificate C or no box is marked on P46 or you pay more than £109 per week it will be necessary to have a PAYE scheme in place.
-If you have a PAYE scheme then you will need to pay the employee under RTI (Real Time Information) even if they earn less than £109 per week.
+Be aware, that if you do employ an employee, you need to ensure that you comply with Employment Regulations including Working Time Directive, National Minimum Wage, Health and Safety and PAYE/NIC.
+The national living wage from 1st April 2017 is £7.50 per hour for adults over age 25.

 Do you travel to the property to carry out maintenance or deal with issues with the tenants?
 If so you should claim the cost of travelling.
-In the case of your own vehicle, you can either simply claim a mileage rate which is normally 45p per mile or you can claim the actual expenditure incurred but you will then have to keep all your motoring receipts.
-It does have to be reasonable - if you live in London and spend a week on holiday in Cornwall, popping in for ten minutes to check that the holiday home next door was OK would not make the journey a business trip!
+It does have to be reasonable - if you live in London and spend a week on holiday in Cornwall, popping in for ten minutes to check that the holiday home next door was alright would not make the journey a business trip!

 Any other expenses incurred wholly and exclusively for the property business can be claimed.
 The licence fee for Houses of Multiple Occupation (HMO) is claimable for example.